 Cienna Davis

-Davis co-founded the diasporic Black feminist collective Soul Sisters Berlin where she organized social events, performances, hair workshops, discussions, and art retreats with the goal of educating, empowering, and connecting Black women, femmes, and gender expansive folks living in Berlin.
-These experiences form the basis of her dissertation research on transnational Black feminism where she utilizes performance ethnography to engage Afro-textured hair as a language and network of communication facilitating tactile connections between Black femmes of the diaspora.
+Davis co-founded the diasporic Black feminist collective Soul Sisters Berlin where she organized social events, performances, hair workshops, discussions, and art retreats with the goal of educating, empowering, and connecting Black women and femmes in Berlin.

-Davis’s research also examines the role of digital technology and the Internet in transforming processes of racialization and racial identity formation with recent publications on digital blackface and the appropriation of Black femme affect, gesture, and movement online.
+Davis’s research also examines the role of digital technology and the Internet in transforming processes of racialization and racial identity formation with recent publications on digital blackface and the appropriation of Black femme affect, gestures, and aesthetics online.

 Education